microsoft/win-student-devs/docs/30DaysOfPWA/README.md

 ## What is this project?

-Join us for #30Days of strucutured content and resources to help you explore the fascinating world of Progressive Web Apps (PWA).
+Join us for #30Days of structured content and resources to help you explore the fascinating world of Progressive Web Apps (PWA).
 * `Core Concepts`: Learn the fundamental concepts and components of a PWA.
 * `Advanced Capabilities`: Explore web capabilities APIs, status, and examples of use.
 * `Developer Tools`: Learn about key authoring, debugging, auditing, testing and packaging tools for PWA.